PedroPerpetua/django-rest-framework-boilerplate/docs/README.md

 Install the requirements with `pip install -r requirements/dev.requirements.txt`.

-Run `./make.sh test` to ensure everything is working as intended.
+Run `python make.py test` to ensure everything is working as intended.

-Run `./make.sh run` to run the dev server.
+Run `python make.py run` to run the dev server.

 ## Features